vitaly-t/pg-promise/README.md

 Introduced in version 2.8.0

-Global notification of any data received from the database, by means of a query or from a stream.
+Global notification of any data received from the database, from a regular query or from a stream.

 ```js